randdusing/cordova-plugin-bluetoothle/readme.md

 * write - Failed to write (Was a write value provided?)
 * readDescriptor - Failed to read descriptor (Not sure what would cause this)
 * writeDescriptor - Failed to write descriptor (Was a write value provided?)
-* rssiError - Failed to read RSSI (Not sure what would cause this)
+* rssi - Failed to read RSSI (Not sure what would cause this)
+* mtu - Failed to set MTU (Is device Android?)
 * arguments - Invalid arguments (Check arguments)
 * neverConnected - Device never connected (Call connect, not reconnect)
 * isNotDisconnected - Device is not disconnected (Don't call connect, reconnect or close while connected)